Overview

 Calculation:

-A full January 1 through December 31 leap-year report still equals one annualized amount when nothing changes during the year.
-The leap year has one more day, but each day is a slightly smaller share, so the full year adds back to $52,000.00.
+A full January 1 through December 31 report still equals one annualized amount when nothing changes during the year.
+Leap years have one more day, but each day is a slightly smaller share.

-Even monthly smooths full months to 1/12 of annualized cost.
-This can be useful when your reporting process expects every full month to carry the same budget amount.
+Even monthly smooths full months to one-twelfth of annualized cost.
+This can be useful when your reporting process expects each full month to carry the same budget amount.

 Example: